 The gaming industry doesn’t rely solely on game sales anymore.
 In fact, job disciplines within the industry are not limited to creating games.
 Game journalism is also a part of it.
 Now, thanks to digital platforms, everyone can be a part of game journalism.
 And, Twitch and YouTube are the largest platforms for this.

-In Q1 of 2018, esports viewers spent about 17.9 million hours watching gaming streams on both channels.
+In Q1 of 2018, esports viewers spent about 17.9 million hours watching esports matches on both channels.
 This rose after just a year.
 In the Q2 of 2019, Twitch viewers live-streamed more than 2.72 billion hours.
 That is 72.2% of all live hours compared to more than the 735.54 million hours on YouTube Live.
 Many streams are not by professional gamers per se but professional game streamers.
 Video streams don’t only include live professional competitions.
 Game testing or walkthroughs are also very popular.

 Gaming today has really challenged our traditional notions of work, play, and spectatorship.
 Back in its early days, people get antsy to get a chance to hold the controller.
 Now, many people enjoy watching others play more than playing a game themselves.
 Also, video game streaming doesn’t just stop at games on consoles and PCs.
 Mobile game streaming is also rising.
 In June 2019, Streamlabs recorded 479,000 active mobile streamers that month.
 Facebook Gaming is also entering the live game streaming market.